 This year, I spent one week vacation in Spain, in a village – El Escorial – close to Madrid, with our friends Ana and Jaime.
 It was good and calm, as any proper vacation should be.
 I also happened to taste some typical spanish dishes such as Patatas Bravas and Gazpacho (this last one being prepared by Jaime, who’s spanish) or beverages like Horchata, which I’m now very fond of.
 I might also tell you that Spain (as well as Portugal) is not an easy country when it comes to eat vegan food, specially if you want to eat local.
+Knowing that, and also because I’m not 100% vegan, but a vegetarian who likes to eat and prepare as many vegan food as she cans, I didn’t deprive myself from having the occasional slice of tortilla or deep fried onion rings when going out for lunch at a local café.
 Anyway, Patatas Bravas, a traditional tapas made of crispy fried potatoes and a hot, firey sauce, is a favorite of mine and I had a great serving of it while having lunch in Madrid – I’ll post up a recipe for it in the meantime.
 Until then, we’ll have Calzones.

 I recently came across a recipe for basic homemade bread in Happy Days with the Naked Chef – it can be found here – which was worked in many different ways by Jamie so that you could make banana and honey bread, onion baguettes, calzones, – just to name a few – using the very same base.
 Calzones were what I had decided to make this time around and they turned out amazing.
 The dough was fluffy and flavorful, as any bread dough should be; the filling, which I made in promptu in an attempt to clean up the fridge, didn’t disappoint as well.
 Anyway, feel free to make your own filling if you want to.
 I leave you with some ideas I might try in the next batches: sautéed butternut squash with sage, slow roasted tomatoes with crumbled tofu and basil, ratatouille-like stew with green olives.
 Also, as I’m writing this, I’m thinking that you could certainly spread a thin layer of tapenade in the base of each calzone before adding the filling – it’d be just delicious.
 I wish you a great and sunny summer, just as mine is being so far : )*